Overview

 My research experience lies at the intersection of cardiovascular inflammation and computational tools for biomedical science.

 Moving forward, I am interested in investigating the overlap of cardiovascular disease and immunology.
 My ultimate goal is to be able to lead a team capable of both (a) identifying in silico and (b) verifying in vitro and in vivo novel pathophysiologies and therapeutic targets in cardiovascular inflammation.
-I am currently working on clonal hematopoiesis of indeterminate potential (CHIP), and I am excited and hopeful that CHIP will provide a new avenue to understand how inflammation at large interacts with cardiovascular disease across the population.
+My recent work has focused on clonal hematopoiesis of indeterminate potential (CHIP), and I am excited and hopeful that CHIP will provide a new avenue to understand how inflammation at large interacts with cardiovascular disease across the population.

 Research Areas